heyyytamvo/CK-Assignment/README.md

 ![image](/images/05.png)

-We are going to upload the CSV file to the S3 Bucket, which linked to the Data Source that we just created.
+We are going to upload the CSV file to the S3 Bucket.
 The file `knownledgebase.csv` will be used for testing purposes.

 ![image](/images/06.png)